-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were

-C1 Total first-time, first-year (freshman) men who applied 13183 C1 Total first-time, first-year (freshman) women who applied 14330

-C1 Total first-time, first-year (freshman) men who were admitted 5632 C1 Total first-time, first-year (freshman) women who were admitted 5391

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 1493 C1 Total part-time, first-time, first-year (freshman) men who enrolled 2

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 1181 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+(b) approxime or members, reasonable approxime endural members Total first-time, first-year (freshman) men who applied 14582 Total first-time, first-year (freshman) women who applied 15718 Total first-time, first-year (freshman) men who were admitted 5997 Total first-time, first-year (freshman) women who were admitted 5966 Total full-time, first-time, first-year (freshman) men who enrolled 1592 Total part-time, first-time, first-year (freshman) men who enrolled 0 • Total full-time, first-time, first-year (freshman) women who enrolled 1116 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled